jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 **Note**: Notice that the frontmater can be also used to pass variables to the layout. like custom page title, the menu entry to mark as active and so on.

-I'll show you how to do that later.

-Now let's move on the content, that's a twig content, please take a look at the [Twig documentation](http://twig.sensiolabs.org/documentation) for a better understanding of the different components of the library.
+Now, let's move on to the content, which is a twig content.
+Please take a look at the [Twig documentation](http://twig.sensiolabs.org/documentation) for a better understanding of the different components.

-In our case we have a **block** named **content** with the content of this current page that's going to be transmitted to the template to place within  appropriately.
+In our case we have a **block** named **content** with the content of this current page that's going to be transmitted to the template.
 Inside every page you have access to the following variables:

 **Data:** Contains all variables that you mentioned in the **use** section of the Frontmater, in our case it contains **posts**.